-MOORESVILLE, NC (January 28, 2013) – Lake Norman Regional Medical Center will host the American Cancer Society’s Look Good…Feel Better program Monday, February 18, from 6:15 p.m. to 8:15 p.m. in the private dining room at Lake Norman Regional.
+MOORESVILLE, NC (June 7, 2013) – Lake Norman Regional Medical Center will host the American Cancer Society’s Look Good…Feel Better program Monday, June 17th, from 6:15 p.m. to 8:15 p.m. in the Private Dining Room at Lake Norman Regional Medical Center.
 A free dinner will be provided to those who attend.
 Guided by volunteer cosmetologists, female cancer patients who participate in this class will learn how to use make-up and skincare techniques to overcome the appearance-related effects of chemotherapy and radiation.

 According to the American Cancer Society, there are dozens of anti-cancer drugs in use today; each with its own set of possible side effects.
 Potential appearance-related effects of chemotherapy and radiation include: hair loss of the scalp, eyebrows and lashes; weight gain or loss; changes in skin pigmentation and texture; skin oiliness, itchiness or peeling; and alterations in nail texture and growth rate.